-Following the implementation of applicable SPR's and Mitigation Measures, this project's potential to generate emissions of criteria air pollutants and precursors during treatment activities that would exceed CAAQS or NAAQS and conflict with Regional Air Quality Plans would remain potentially significant and unavoidable, because, as stated in the PEIR, the amount of emission reduction as a result of implementing MM AQ-1 cannot be determined due to various variables assessed in the PEIR (CalVTP Final PEIR Volume II Section 3.4.3, page 33).
+Ultimately, the implementation of this project will reduce long-term impacts to air quality by reducing the amount of vegetative fuels available to burn in the case of a wildfire, indicating air quality impacts would be less than significant.
+Therefore, any substantial increase in the severity of this significant impact associated with changed circumstances would not occur.
+Following the implementation of applicable the Mitigation Measure, this project's potential to generate emissions of criteria air pollutants and precursors during treatment activities that would exceed CAAQS or NAAQS and conflict with Regional Air Quality Plans would remain potentially significant and unavoidable, because, as stated in the PEIR, the amount of emission reduction as a result of implementing MM AQ-1 cannot be determined due to various variables assessed in the PEIR (CalVTP Final PEIR Volume II Section 3.4.3, page 33).

-The use of vehicles and mechanical equipment during initial and maintenance treatments could expose people to diesel particulate matter emissions.
+The use of vehicles, mechanical equipment, and mechanized hand tools equipment during initial and maintenance treatments could expose people to diesel particulate matter emissions.
 The potential to expose people to diesel particulate matter was examined in the PEIR (CalVTP Final PEIR Volume II Section 3.4.3, page 33-34).
 The proposed treatments will occur over a short duration and would not occur next to the same people for an extended period of time.
-The proposed treatments comply with SPR AQ-1, HAZ-1, NOI-4, and NOI-5, which requires compliance with all applicable air quality regulations, equipment to be maintained, activities and staging areas to be located away from human receptors, and restricts equipment idling time.
+Additionally, the implementation of the applicable SPR's, including SPR HAZ-1, NOI-4, and NOI-5, will minimize human receptor exposure to diesel particulate matter emissions.
 Diesel particulate matter emissions from the proposed project and its impacts are within the scope of the PEIR and treatment activities are consistent with those addressed in the PEIR.
-There are no changes in circumstances that would occur in the proposed project that were not evaluated in the PEIR, therefore, the impacts of this project would remain less than significant.
+Based on the implementation of the SPR's and the short duration of treatment activities, any impact related to the exposure of people to diesel particulate matter emissions and related health risks would remain less than significant.